thisdp/dgs/README.md

 * 2.You are not permitted to republish your edition of dgs.

-* 3.You are encouraged to edit the dgs code.

-* 4.You are not permitted to sell DGS.
+* 3.You are not permitted to sell DGS.
 This menas you should exclude DGS from your price when you are going to sell your DGS based scripts.

-* 5.Items not mentioned are allowed!
+* 4.Items not mentioned are allowed!